Just Beat It! Watch a Hollander Paper Beater in Action

 LEARN MORE

-Ask around on the Hollander Beaters iO Group, a forum on Hollander Beaters with topics rangin from pulp processing, how-to & hints for all makes and models.
+Look around on the Hollander Beaters iO Group, a forum on Hollander Beaters with topics rangin from pulp processing, how-to & hints for all makes and models.

 Catherine Nash is an artist and hand papermaker who has written Beater Finesse, an e-book on using Hollander Beaters.